Demianight/weather_bot/README.md

 # weather_bot
-Telegram bot which sends you todays wheather
+Telegram bot which sends you today's wheather